Cathedral of the Epiphany (Sioux City, Iowa): Parochial School

 In the 1940s, parishioners started talking about replacing their old school.
 The last graduation from Cathedral High School was held on June 1, 1949.
 That fall Bishop Heelan Catholic High School opened and the Sisters of Charity of the Blessed Virgin Mary continued to teach at Heelan.

 By 1957, it became obvious that both Epiphany and Heelan needed new school facilities.
 The diocese held a fund drive and purchased three lots at the corner of Tenth and Douglas Streets for $40,500.
 The new grade school was built on the site and opened in September 1959.
 The parish grade school closed when schools from Epiphany, St. Boniface, and St. Joseph consolidated in 1987 to form Holy Family School.
 The former school building, now called Epiphany Center, houses offices, parish center, and religious education classrooms for the parish.
+The Epiphany Center also houses the Cathedral Dual Language Academy for elementary students under the administration of Bishop Heelan Catholic Schools.